IMPF Policy

 Private copying levies and cloud computing

 IMPF believes that licensing should always be the preferred option where it is possible, practical and enforceable.
-The opportunities for licensing are constantly growing due to the rapid development of new online services.
+The opportunities for licensing are constantly growing due to the rapid development of new services.
 Nevertheless, this does not mean that levies should be abandoned as they are the optimal solution when monitoring the volume of private copying carried out is not feasible.
 Private copying levies aim to compensate rightsholders for losses from private copying of content.
 IMPF firmly believes in ensuring fair compensation for rightsholders in such situations.
 When determining whether certain content should be licensed or levied, critical questions need to be addressed.
 These include where and how data is stored and who has access to the files.
-It is important that the content to be distributed and stored is legal; such cloud services should not be used to “legalise” these files without due negotiation with rightsholders.
+It is important that the content to be distributed and stored is legal.
+Considered by many composers, publishers and other rightsholders as a vital source of income, levies need to be set at a rate which ensures adequate compensation for rightsholders.

 Territoriality

-As music publishers, we have the incentive to license for as broad a territory as possible so as to yield increased revenue for our clients: songwriters and composers.
+The concept of territoriality in music refers to the licensing of musical works to distributors and broadcasters based on linguistic or cultural markets.
+Territoriality in copyright application reflects the cultural and linguistic diversity of our world.
+As music publishers, we have the incentive to license for as broad a territory as possible to yield increased revenue for our clients: songwriters and composers.
 Music publishers do not impose territorial restrictions but rather respond to or take heed of any restrictions in the market and normally successfully license multi-territorially.

 Mass online theft not only diminishes the ability of songwriters and composers to earn a living, but it undermines the incentive to create new works and invest in innovation.
 Internet theft leads to a culture of disrespect for Intellectual Property Rights (IPRs), a culture which threatens jobs, growth and cultural diversity.
 Music publishers are constantly adapting to new forms of exploitation by opening new revenue streams and raising public awareness about the importance of copyright protection.
 Unfortunately, these efforts are redundant without effective enforcement of IPRs.
 IMPF calls for active cooperation from ISPs to tackle online copyright infringement and supports the idea of educating the public, particularly young people in schools, on the nature and value of copyright law.